Bachelor of Science in Criminal Justice Degree General Track

 180

-American InterContinental University’s criminal justice online classes were designed to provide an in-depth overview of many fields and practical applications of criminal justice, including law enforcement, crisis management, forensic science and homeland security—all on your own schedule.
+American InterContinental University’s criminal justice online classes were designed to provide an in-depth overview of many fields and practical applications of criminal justice, including law enforcement, crisis management, forensic science and homeland security.
+The core of the curriculum layers criminal justice theories and methods with research and constitutional knowledge.
+AIU’s online criminal justice degree program combines real-world experience and interactive criminal justice modules that are based on current policies and national events.

 Program Specializations